 Clear the clutter and the organizing will follow.
-If you’ve decided to get a handle on your clutter, this article will offer some help to get started on de-cluttering with tips for maintaining your home afterward.
+If you’ve decided to get a handle on your clutter, this article will offer some help and give you some decluttering ideas to get started.
+A tidy home is a tidy mind!

 Give yourself a deadline.
 Commit to a small area or set a time limit first.
 Even 10 minutes a day will make you that much closer to your goal.
 Don’t let it overwhelm you.
 Family participation will help you immensely and it’s worth the effort to encourage (or demand) them to help.

 While watching TV or having a cup of coffee, pull out a drawer that needs organized and dump the contents.
 If it takes you longer than one minute to decide if you should keep an item, you probably don’t need it.
 During commercials, sort the contents into separate piles: Keep, toss, put away (belongs in another area) and donate.

 When you start to de-clutter an area, remove all of the contents completely; when you put everything back, you can organize in a way that is easy for you to find what you are looking for.
 The items that you want to keep – but are not using – could be boxed up and labeled with the date and contents.
 Store the box.
 In a year, if you haven’t needed anything from that box, donate the whole box.